Logo Voyage

 Assembly

-Another fact that you should know about diamond rings sold in Antwerp, especially small rocks, is that they are sent far away to India, assembled for a fraction of what it would have cost in the Western world and then shipped back to Antwerp.
+Another fact that you should know about diamond rings sold in Antwerp, especially small rocks, is that they are sent far away to India, assembled on the cheap, and then shipped back to Antwerp.
 So when the seller starts telling you how his grandfather made the ring by hand, following a very secret technique taught from father to son for generations since Egyptian times, don't believe a word.
-Of course, his story might be true (especially for bigger stones) but there is a very high chance that it is not.
 Some shops actually manufacture their rings in Antwerp and set the diamonds there; this is a real proof of quality.
 Ask to see how they set your main diamond into the ring you have chosen.

 The “Shop Certificate”